The Future Of Business Intelligence Is Open Source

 As it is often the case with open source, the capacity to integrate and to extend were always at the core of how we approached the architecture of those two projects.

-More specifically for Superset, the main driver to start the project at the time was the fact that Tableau (our main data visualization solution at the time) couldn’t connect natively to Apache Druid and Trino / Presto, our data engines of choice that provided the properties and guaranties that we needed to satisfy our data use cases.
+More specifically for Superset, the main driver to start the project at the time was the fact that Tableau (a self service bi platform and our main data visualization solution at the time) couldn’t connect natively to Apache Druid and Trino / Presto, our data engines of choice that provided the properties and guaranties that we needed to satisfy our data use cases.

 With Tableau’s “Live Mode” misbehaving in intricate ways at the time (I won’t get into this!), we were steered towards using Tableau Extracts.
 Extracts crumbled under the raw data volumes we had at Airbnb, creating a whole lot of challenges around non-additive metrics (think distinct user counts) and forcing us to intricately pre-compute multiple “grouping sets” which broke down some of the Tableau paradigms and confused users.
 Secondarily, we had a limited number of licenses for Tableau, and generally had an order of magnitude more employees that wanted/needed access to our internal than our contract allowed.
 That's without mentioning the fact that for a cloud-native company, Tableau's Windows-centric approach at the time didn't work well for the team.

 Some of the premises mentioned above have since changed, but the power of open source and the core principles on which it’s built have only grown.
 In this blog post, I will explain why the future of business intelligence is open source.

 If I could only use a single word to describe why the time is right for organizations to adopt open source business intelligence software, the word would be freedom.
 Flowing from the principle of freedom comes a few more concrete superpowers for an organization:

 - the power to customize, extend, and integrate